 Driving Efficiencies and Elevating Quality

-The HITRUST MyCSF SaaS information risk and assessment platform incorporates the Assurance Intelligence Engine to measurably increase assurances delivered through HITRUST CSF® Readiness and Validated Assessments.
+The HITRUST MyCSF SaaS information risk and assessment platform incorporates the Assurance Intelligence Engine to measurably increase assurances delivered through HITRUST Risk-based, 2-year (r2) Readiness (formerly HITRUST CSF Readiness) and HITRUST Risk-based, 2-year (r2) Validated (formerly HITRUST CSF Validated) Assessments.
 Providing real-time feedback to HITRUST Authorized External Assessors and assessed entities allows for more accurate assessment submissions, thereby reducing the time it takes HITRUST’s centralized reporting and oversight function to issue official reports.
 Additionally, the Assurance Intelligence Engine allows HITRUST to expand its portfolio of assessment offerings in the future to provide organizations with assurance reporting options for any business need.

 During an assessment, the Assurance Intelligence Engine proactively identifies potential issues by performing a real-time analysis against thousands of data points across the body of documentation for an assessment.
 Through the MyCSF platform, the Assurance Intelligence Engine provides detailed descriptions for potential quality issues, the triggering data point(s), and recommended remedial actions.
 The types of potential issues the Assurance Intelligence Engine will identity includes, but is not limited to, the below examples.